SINAABBASI/SphereDecoding/README.md

 # Sphere Decoding
-In this project, I have implemented the sphere decoding algorithm based on [this](http://users.ece.utexas.edu/~hvikalo/pubs/paper1r.pdf) paper(SDIRS algorithm), and after creating about 10,000 Test data, I have used the Deep Deural Network to learn the radius of the algorithm.
+In this project, I have implemented the sphere decoding algorithm based on [this](http://users.ece.utexas.edu/~hvikalo/pubs/paper1r.pdf) paper(SDIRS algorithm), and after creating about 10,000 Test data, I have used the Deep Deural Network to learn the radius of the algorithm(DLbased_SD).

 ## Technology
-**Python** and using **Keras** for Deep Neural Net. also, I have used **Jupyter notebook** for Deep Neural Net to a better visual understanding
+**Python** and using **Keras** for Deep Neural Net. also, I have used **Jupyter notebook** in DNN codes to a better visual understanding

 ## Results